 - Successful completion of a program abroad, conducted in Portuguese, with a minimum of 3 credit units in the target language.

 All majors in Latin American Studies must complete at least a study abroad experience in Latin America.
-This requirement may be fulfilled by any Focus program in the region, or by completion of a summer or semester program in the region approved by the Office of Overseas Programs.
+This requirement may be fulfilled by completion of a summer or semester program in the region approved by the Office of Overseas Programs.

 Students who attend study abroad programs may request credit for appropriate courses at the 300 level, approved by the director of undergraduate studies.
 A maximum of 9 credits for one semester or equivalent of study abroad, or 12 credits for more than one semester, is allowed.
 LatAm 165D and 400-level credit must be completed in residence at Washington University.

 Students unable to attend a study abroad program may complete an additional 3 units of 300-level elective credit instead.